 The Department of Structural Engineering offers an unique engineering program leading to the B.S. degree in structural engineering which is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (EAC/ABET).
-The Department of Structural Engineering also offers traditional non-accredited engineering programs leading to the B.S. degree in aerospace engineering and engineering sciences.
+The Department of Structural Engineering also offers a B.S. degree in aerospace engineering for which ABET accreditation is currently being sought, and a nonaccredited B.S. degree in engineering sciences.
 The B.S. programs require a minimum of 148 units, plus college requirements in humanities and social sciences.